lewagon/dotfiles/05-Rails/06-Airbnb-Devise/README.md

 #### 2 - Database Scheme

-Draw your database schema using [our db tool](https://kitt.lewagon.com/db/new) and create a ticket to validate it with a teacher.
+Draw your database schema using [our db tool](https://kitt.lewagon.com/db/new) and **create a ticket to validate it with a teacher**.
 Draw only the minimum viable for your app to work.
-Use the right conventions.
+Use the right conventions (plural names for columns... etc - cf. the DB lectures).

 #### 3 - Routes